Danestone

 Danestone is a small, village-like area of Aberdeen, Scotland, located next to the suburb of Bridge of Don.

 Located North of Aberdeen City Centre, Danestone is a relatively new area of Aberdeen.
 The area was all farmland until the 1980s when Danestone Primary School and many detached, semi-detached houses and bungalows were built.

 The name Danestone came from the name of Danestone Farm.

-Shopping and attractions

-Danestone is served by a Tesco Extra store which is located just off of the Persley Bridge.
-The store includes other businesses such as Subway, Barnardo’s, Holland and Barrett, Timpson, a tanning salon, a money exchange bureau, a photography store and a hairdressers.
-There is also a Tesco Cafe upstairs.
+Amenities

-There are a few attractions in Danestone like Danestone Play Park, a Bannatyne‘s health club and a forest along the River Don.
+There are a few attractions in Danestone like Danestone Play Park and a forest along the River Don.

 Danestone Primary School

 Danestone Primary School started construction in 1984 and opened in 1986.
 The school was extended in 1988 to be able to accommodate up to 420 pupils.
 Mrs Corser was the first headteacher, who left in 2005 as the longest serving head teacher in Danestone Primary School’s history.
-The first-ever pupils welcomed to Danestone Primary School were Michael Douglas, Steven Winton, Kevin Henderson and Kevin Simpson.
-More pupils followed as housing construction, stretching the length of Danestone, was completed.
-Andrew Henderson won the first ever Pupil of The Year award in 1995.
-Later awards were given to pupils Hauen Yang, Steven Warman and David Blaine.
 The current headteacher is Mrs Page.
 It is an Eco-School.

 Police Scotland

 Formerly located in the Danestone Community Area on Fairview Street.
 The police station is no longer in use, making Danestone’s closest police station in Tillydrone.